NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 Click a bottom button for main menus.
 Click MENU to exit menus.

-The rocker switch C will make minute adjustments for where on display own position is located.
+The rocker switch C change contrast of display (only if model shaders is on, and not in Rembrandt).
 The rocker switch B change brightness of display.

 Menus